lazaralex2002/lazaralex2002/README.md

 ## I'm a Computer Science student at the Faculty of Computer Science of "Alexandru-Ioan Cuza" University, Iasi

 - 🌱 I’m open to learning anything new!
-- 👯 I’m looking to collaborate with other developers or corporations!
-- 🥅 2021 Goals: Create new projects using the new knowledge I aquired recently.
-- ⚡ Not related to programming: I love to play the piano, to practice chess and to read about psychology theory.

 ### Connect with me: